Yayoi Death Poem !!☹

 I saw my grandfather's shadow savoring stewed snail.
 That was his salty dinner.
 He must have spotted mine, too, wavering in the corridor, and heard the quiet shushing of my clogs, but he said nothing, nor did he turn around.
 I heaved open the door, unfastened the great, iron shutters before them, and went out.

 The rhythm of his tread did not strike my ears until I had begun to fall asleep.
 I started and felt a terrible ache in all my fingers, which brought to mind the painful suspicion that had muddled my dreams the night before.
-I feared that, though my hand would be cold and stiff and my attack ineluctably awkward, he would make no attempt to evade the arc of my dagger.
-I knew him just well enough to know that he was capable of doing this without even viewing it as treachery.
+I feared that, though my hand would be cold and stiff, and my attack ineluctably awkward, he would make no attempt to evade the arc of my dagger.
+I knew him well enough to know that he was capable of doing even this without viewing it as treachery.

 He did not move close to me.
 We faced one another.
 I suspected that he had a better view of my face than I did his because my eyes had always been poor.
 It would be impossible to say what altered then, either in his pose or his bearing, to suggest the humiliating and fateful question.
 I nodded only so that he would step forward.